 Submission instructions: (Please read carefully before submitting your abstract)

 - The abstract must not have been published before either at a HEART UK conference or elsewhere.

-- By submitting your abstract, you or an associate author are obliged to be available to present the abstract either orally or in poster form depending on the outcome of the blind marking.
+- By submitting your abstract, you or an associate author are obliged to make yourself available to present the abstract either orally or in poster form depending on the outcome of the blind marking.